Skip to content

 • New vs recurring — newly-introduced findings on this PR vs ones already present on the target branch.

-• Footer — link to the full scan in Vygl.
+• Footer — link to the full scan in Vygl plus an attribution line.